ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 Your blog posts are going to be a personal thing so I don't think I can give other suggestions that can help you.

+On the other hand if you are starting a company blog a good tip is to write content related to what your product does.

+For example my friends at **[Boxy Suite](https://boxysuite.com)** make Google Apps that are native apps for Mac OS.

+They also recently decided to start a blog for their company to attract more customers.

+In their case the goal of the blog is to be found by Gmail power users.
+So their blog posts will be content like:

+> *"10 Gmail shortcuts to maximize productivity"*

+> *"The best Chrome extensions for Gmail"*

+At the beginning of your posts sometimes it's also a good idea to qualify yourself as an expert, showing some context on why you're talking about something and why people should listen to you.

+This is something you can do and that can help in many cases, but it doesn't mean you **have** to do this

 ## 🔨  Fixing your Drafts

 Once you finished writing wait for a day and start reading everything you wrote fixing typos, trimming out useless words.